How can I encourage my teenage child to begin planning and setting his or her objective goals that they would like to achieve?

 I spoke to a lady who felt inwardly challenged.
 She was frequently filled with ‘negative’ self-talk.
 She felt she was sabotaging her business.
 Her highest value was raising her young family, but she was also trying to start an online business that she couldn’t quite get it off the ground.

 I said, “Ma’am, your current highest value is apparently your children.
 You’re fantasizing about starting a business but there’s no evidence of that being accomplished.
 We either need to find out how creating this business will help you with your children and link it to your children, and look at how spending time with the children will help you develop your business and make those links because when two values are close together, they enhance each other.
 Or we need to help you stack up enough benefits of building a business that it becomes more of a priority on your current list of values.

-If not, you’re not as likely to persevere and achieve it and will continue doing action or not doing action that you might call sabotaging it because it’s not truly highest on your values list.
+If not, you’re not as likely to persevere a goal and achieve it and will continue doing action or not doing action that you might call sabotaging it because it’s not truly highest on your values list.
 It’s currently partly a fantasy.”

 It would be wise to get clear on your highest values and not try to spend so much of your time on less objective goals that are not aligned with your most important values.

 Will passion push me forward to achieve my goal?